NinjaNekoSama/SonicTheProject/README.md

-# Sonic The Project not the Hedgehog
+# Sonic The Project (not the Hedgehog)

-My domination now with Sine waves 💅🏽
+A project with aspirations in visualizing sound as we percieve it and much more!